Highlights of Everest Base Camp Trek

 3. Altitude Sickness is real

 Trekking Everest Base Camp is a pain for many trekkers but beginners.
 Climbing steep hills and cliffs at high altitudes can make you vulnerable and sick.
 So, don’t take it lightly, especially when going higher elevation.
-Get help if needed and take proper rest as it’ll allow you to recover from the sickness.
+Get help if needed and take proper rest as it’ll allow you to recover from the altitude sickness.

 4. Plan the itinerary